Günter Nimtz

 Günter Nimtz (born 22 September 1936) is a German physicist, working at the 2nd Physics Institute at the University of Cologne in Germany.
 He has investigated narrow-gap semiconductors and liquid crystals.
-His claims show that particles may travel faster than the speed of light (c) when undergoing quantum tunneling.
+His claims show that particles may travel faster than the speed of light when undergoing quantum tunneling.

 Academic career

 Günter Nimtz studied Electrical Engineering in Mannheim and Physics at the University of Heidelberg.
 He graduated from the University of Vienna and became a professor of physics at the University of Cologne in 1983.
 During 1977 he was a research associate for teaching and researching at McGill University, Montreal/Canada.
 He achieved emeritus status in 2001.
 During 2004 he was Visiting Professor at the University of Shanghai and of the Beijing University of Posts and Telecommunications.
 From 2001 to 2008 he was teaching and doing fundamental research at the University of Koblenz-Landau.

 Industrial research and development

 In 1993 Günter Nimtz and Achim Enders invented a novel absorber for electromagnetic anechoic chambers.